Drug and Alcohol Rehab for Women

 Find an Addiction Treatment Program

 If you are a woman seeking drug and/or alcohol addiction treatment, it is never too late to take the first step.
 Rehab facilities are located throughout the U.S., and many offer specialized treatment that can cater to individual needs.
-You can use SAMHSA’s Behavioral Services Locator to search for treatment centers.
-Many state government websites will also provide local drug and alcohol resources to those in need.
+You can use SAMHSA’s Find Treatment tool to search for treatment centers.
+Many state government websites will provide local drug and alcohol resources to those in need.
 To find your state government’s website, do a web search for your state name and ‘.gov.’
-Once your state website is located, substance use resources shouldn’t be hard to find, and they should provide further phone contacts for your assistance.

 American Addiction Centers (AAC) is a leading provider of addiction treatment programs and has trusted rehab facilities across the country.
 Contact one of our admissions navigators today to discuss your specific needs and find an option that is right for you.
 They can help you verify your insurance benefits or locate a rehab center in your area.
 Call us free at .
 In addition, there are free drug and alcohol abuse hotline numbers you can contact.